 There are some horrible candidates, by the way, both Republican and Democrat.

-Um, I mean, they're just horrible.
+I mean, they're just horrible.

-And it they make it very hard.
+And they make it very hard.

-And and just because somebody that does have charisma or is light, they can't necessarily pull them over the finish line.
+And just because somebody that does have charisma or is light, they can't necessarily pull them over the finish line.

-Even the Washington Post pointed out that Democratic resistance hit a wall in last night's election, and you know, the they're pretty much the Democratic Party's leading, you know, go-to newspaper along with the New York Times, but admitting that the left wing of the Democratic Party, the engine of the Trump resistance crashed and burned in last night's primary.
+And, you know, they're pretty much the Democratic Party's leading, you know, go-to newspaper along with the New York Times, but admitting that the left wing of the Democratic Party, the engine of the Trump resistance, crashed and burned in last night's primary.

 That's not being reported.